New year, new roads: 5 road trip resolutions for 2025

 Photo: Sanna Boman

 Another year of road trips is in the books—and what a ride it’s been.
 As a form of travel, road trips have the unique benefit of being more or less immune to major change; as roadtrippers, we’re used to constantly adapting to new situations.
-When a global pandemic puts international travel at a standstill, we explore closer to home.
-When the world moves toward electric vehicles, the most popular road trip routes follow.
-And when gas prices are high, we look for other ways to save.

-Personally, I got to step out of my comfort zone more than a few times in 2022.
+Personally, I got to step out of my comfort zone more than a few times last year.
 I took an electric motorcycle on a desert off-road adventure, and I rented an RV for the first time.
 I traveled to places I’d never been before—like Florida’s remote Dry Tortugas National Park, located 70 miles off the coast of Key West—and endured extreme weather ranging from Kentucky thunderstorms to California wildfires.

 Being a roadtripper means being open to new experiences.
 Whether it’s trying a new type of vehicle, adjusting to current events, or getting off the grid for the first time, here are five road trip-related resolutions to commit to in the new year.